intel/device-modeling-language/doc/1.4/language.md

 A template-qualified method implementation call done via [a value of template type](#templates-as-types) functions differently compared to compile-time object references.
 In particular, `this.templates` within the bodies of `shared` methods functions differently.
-The specified template must be an ancestor template of the value's template type, the <tt>object</tt> template, or the template type itself; furthermore, the specified template **must provide or inherit a `shared` implementation of the named method**.
+The specified template must either be an ancestor template of the value's template type, the <tt>object</tt> template, or the template type itself; furthermore, the specified template **must provide or inherit a `shared` implementation of the named method**.
 It is not sufficient